 As human communities spread, they have tended to replace native plants with non-native ones.
 In parts of the Eastern United States, including Ohio, these non-native plants cover a majority of the landscape.
 Because plants are the foundation of the food web, his leads to changes throughout the local ecosystem.

-About two-thirds of our insects are generalists, which mean they rely on a particular plant or a closely-related family of plants for part of their lifecycle.
+About two-thirds of our insects are specialists, which mean they rely on a particular plant or a closely-related family of plants for part of their lifecycle.
 When those plants are lost from an area, so are the insects that rely on them.
 A well-known example of this is the declining monarch butterfly population.
 Although adult monarch butterflies will feed on a variety of plants, they will only lay eggs on members of the milkweed family.
 Without milkweed, monarchs can’t reproduce, and species that feed the caterpillars and adult butterflies, including birds, decline as well.
 Widespread efforts are underway to restore milkweed populations, but this is only one example of a plant-insect partnership that is disrupted by the replacement of native plants with non-native ones.
 Many of our insects, including some that pollinate our food supply, are at risk.
 Reintroducing native plants is an important solution.

 Gardening with Native Plants: Suggested plant lists